a-karma/Bogor_Workshop/DAY_3/Session2.md

 Reopen the screen you made for running `iqtree`
 You should see that you have to reactivate the conda environment when you enter a new session.

-IQtree is a very versatile program with many options but is very simple to use.
+IQtree is a very versatile program with many options yet very straightforward to use.

 To run it we are going to specify some parameters:
 > 1. The phylip alignment (`-s`)